sedelmeyer/cs109b_groupproject/docs/analysis/03-eda.rst

   Figure 9: Distribution of projects by ratio of original vs. reforecasted change to project budget and project duration

-As was highlighted in our analysis of the scatter matrix above, our core quantitative features related to budget and schedule are heavily shewed with extreme outliers.
-In addition, there are extreme difference in the scale of the values measured by each metric (i.e. budget is measured in hundreds of millions of dollars, while schedule is measured in thousands of days).
-These side-by-side histograms illustrate the severity of this problem.
+Finally, when we turn these changes into ratios to maintain the relative relationships of changes to each project's overall scale, we see that some projects stand out again as very extreme outliers.

-These findings tell us that we will need to take great care in both scaling as well as transforming our quantitative predictors to mitigate these issues, particularly for classes of models where this will pose a major issue.
+These findings tell us that we will need to take great care in both scaling as well as transforming our quantitative predictors to mitigate issues of skew and varying scale while generating our predictive models in later sections of this analysis.

 Project change trends
 ---------------------